 A lot of YouTube Poop gets laughs by making cartoon characters swear profusely, though most of the time the swearwords are bleeped because the characters didn't swear in the original show and it's not easy to find them saying things like "pingas" that can be clipped out of context.

 This is particularly common among the Fire Emblemmodding community.
-The Fire Emblem games don't swear very much or very strongly at all (the occasional hell or damn, at worst), but mod writers tend to "spice things up" by throwing all sorts of strong swears into the dialogue.
+The Fire Emblem games don't swear very much or very strongly at all (the occasional hell or damn at worst, and if the writers are really feeling edgy they'll throw in a bastard for spice, but that's as far as they go), but mod writers tend to "spice things up" by throwing all sorts of strong swears into the dialogue.
 They generally have little reason other than "people swear when they're angry".

 Pokémon hackers are about as bad.
 In fact with them it's even more noticeable, since the Pokémon series has no swearing in canon, anime or games.
 As mentioned below, Pokémon Quartz is a good example.

-It seems to be assumed that because he's an angry, rapist killing, former street kid, Jason Todd must speak almost entirely in profanity.
-In fact, fan fiction's assumption that if you're poor, you swear constantly, can be quite insulting.
+It seems to be assumed that because he's an angry, rapist killing, former street kid, Jason Todd/Red Hood must speak almost entirely in profanity.

 There's a sizable number of fan translators who think that any Japanese dialogue written in a rough or slangy manner must contain at least one curse word and/or crude idiom when translated into English.
 This isn't quite Spice Up the Subtitles, since it's rarely done due to lack of practice and usually the gist of the sentence is unchanged.